• Veteran Owned and Operated | Patent Pending: 19/412,158

 Currently, 41 states, the District of Columbia, four U.S. territories, and the Department of Defense Education Activity (DoDEA) have adopted the Common Core standards and are working to implement them.

-• Studystruct Inc. Assessment Testing
+• Studystruct Inc. Assessment Format

 At Studystruct Inc., our assessments are designed to pinpoint areas for student growth while offering families confidence that their child is performing at grade level.
 Built on the Common Core State Standards (CCSS), each question is precisely aligned to grade-specific CCSS categories, ensuring clarity and consistency across subjects.